In 'The Birds, The Bees,' Teens Take On Sex Ed

 Lacey feels she is doing important work, since the kids at school are starting to have sex anyway.
 A good friend of hers got pregnant and didn't return to school because she was so ashamed.
 Lacey figures the opposite of shame should be education, right?

 The Birds, the Bees, and You and Me is a dense and ambitious debut novel, covering a myriad of subjects from the ethics of sex ed to a girl's first sexual encounter.
 There is a fascinating juxtaposition between the innocent, overwhelming feelings fueled by Lacey's first love and first kiss, and the comfort with which she discusses what are typically deemed more mature topics — like oral sex and consent — with her peers.
-Lacey's mother plays an important role, being both a font of wisdom and levelheadedness and a source of amusement — she's so insistent that the kids be comfortable with these discussions that they inevitable become pretty uncomfortable.
+Lacey's mother plays an important role, being both a font of wisdom and levelheadedness and a source of amusement — she's so insistent that the kids be comfortable with these discussions that they inevitably become pretty uncomfortable.
 In this way, Hinebaugh subtly but intelligently raises the question of why these topics are still awkward and even taboo.

 I was also struck by the vocabulary in this book.
 Progressive teens today are familiar with words like "feminist" and "patriarchy," and would not shy from terms like "cisgender" or "amatonormative."
 Hinebaugh also addresses words (like "lewd" or "pornographic") and behaviors to watch out for that might indicate stigma, more opinion than fact, and other advice that doesn't have teens' best interest at heart.
 By the end of the story, there is, happily, a moment where Lacey and her friends are able to sit down with the administration to define and change some of these terms.